Bibi CLI

 % bibi publish --profile=staging moby-dick.epub

-Currently supported keys are bibi
+Currently supported keys are bibi, bookshelf, page, head_end and body_end.

 AWS profile

-Use environment variable AWS_PROFILE
+Use environment variable AWS_PROFILE:

 % AWS_PROFILE=publicbibi bibi publish path/to/doc.epub